JonathanUrbach/GSNA/README.md

 installations, we recommend installing those.
 Compiling these packages from source generally requires a C, C++, and/or Fortran compiler, which on Windows means installing Rtools for Windows, and for Mac OS X, Xcode.
-Linux installations generally include the requred compilers, specifically the GCC compilers.
+Linux installations generally include the required compilers, specifically the GCC compilers.

 **NOTE:** Particular care should be paid to the installation of the R